 Installing drywall with flexible acoustic caulking under joint areas improves performance a lot by preventing noise leaks.
 But to get really good sound performance, you need to know more about how sound resistance is measured.

 Sound resistance is generally measured on a scale called the Sound Transmission Class (STC).
 This rates the minimum sound resistance of a floor or ceiling at all frequencies.
 The greater the STC, the more effective the blocking of sound.
-A 2×4 wall covered in 1/2” drywall, for instance, has an STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop.
+A 2×4 wall covered in 1/2” drywall, for instance, has a measly STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop in the basement.
 The standard type of open basement ceiling, with exposed joists and subfloor is even worse.
 You might as well be woodworking underneath an amplified bongo drum.

-Click below to watch a detailed video on boosting sound resistance in basement ceilings.
+Click below to watch a detailed video on boosting sound resistance in both ceiling and wall situations.

 Click below to watch a detailed video on boosting sound resistance in basement walls.